inneralien/SimShop/docs/quickstart.rst

 QuickStart
 ==========
-Here is a short example of running a simulation on a design that's already setup for SimShop.
+Here is a short example of running a simulation on a design that's already set up for SimShop.
 Using a very simple design that can be downloaded from
 <here tarball> or <here zipball> I'll run a simulation with SimShop.

 .. todo::